-We split the landscape into five (5) landscape units (ridge, canyon bottom/drainage and Northeast mid-slope <30 percent, Southwest mid-slope >30 percent, and Northeast mid-slope >30 percent) that have different planting densities (see Table 1).
-We will generally plant at higher densities in canyon bottom/drainages and northeast aspects and lower densities on ridges and southwest aspects.
-Transitions zones between aspect types, canyon bottom/drainages to southwest aspects, and ridges to northeast aspects occur across the planting units, and we will make field-based decisions on planting density in these zones (e.g., plant more individuals in a canyon bottom/drainage and fewer individuals where it transitions to a Southwest aspect).
+We split the landscape into five (5) landscape units (ridge, canyon bottom/drainage and northeast mid-slope <30 percent, southwest mid-slope <30 percent, southwest mid-slope >30 percent, and northeast mid-slope >30 percent) that have different planting densities (see Tables 1 and 4).
+We will plant at higher densities in canyon bottom/drainages and northeast aspects and lower densities on ridges and southwest aspects.
+Transitions zones between aspect types, canyon bottom/drainages to southwest aspects, and ridges to northeast aspects occur across the planting units, and we will make field-based decisions on planting density in these zones (e.g., plant more individuals in a canyon bottom/drainage and fewer individuals where it transitions to a southwest aspect).